sfwydyc/my-rocketqa/README.md

 * ***State-of-the-art***, RocketQA models achieve SOTA performance in MSMARCO passage ranking dataset and Natural Question dataset.
 * ***First-Chinese-model***, RocketQA-zh is the first open source Chinese dense retrieval model.
 * ***Easy-to-use***, require two lines of Python code to get query/passage's representation.
-* ***Complete-solution-for-QA***, dense retriever, passage ranker and neural reader is provided, require a few lines of code to build a QA system.
+* ***Solution-for-QA-system***, dense retriever, passage ranker and neural reader is provided, allowing developers to build a QA system with a few lines of code.

 ## Installation